 Why does deviation matter in load testing?

-Even worse, how to make sense of the standard deviation if your data is shared between multiple binomial distributions—or, multi modal distributions, like this one:
+Even worse, how to make sense of the standard deviation if your data is shared between multiple binomial distributions—or multi-modal distributions, like this one:

 Multi modal distribution, showing its arithmetic average doesn’t tell much about its shape